tribet84/terraform-workshop/README.md

 The plan will show there is a new resource to add.
 This time we want to apply the change.

 ## Terraform apply
-Terraform apply will commit any changes detailed in the plan.
-Terraform will do whatever you tell it so be very careful and double check the changes you are about to apply.
+`Terraform apply` will commit any changes detailed in the plan.
+Terraform will do whatever you tell it so be very careful and always double check the changes you are about to apply.

 Additions are represented with a green +, changes a yellow ~ and deletions with a red -